+Paper Published in Children’s Geography 2018:

 International development aid and young people’s participation in the societal development of the global south

+Ståle Angen Rye, Associate Professor, PhD

+Norwegian University of Science and Technology – NTNU,

+Department of Geography

+Trondheim, NO 7491

++47) 48 11 66 45

+Silje Vold, M.Sc.

+Plan Norway

+Pb 1, St. Olavs plass

+Oslo, NO 0130

++47 22 03 16 00

 International development aid has in recent years sought to strengthen youths’ societal participation by cooperation between international non-governmental organisations (INGOs) and local youth associations.
 In this paper, we address and conceptualise some of the underlying causes that may enable and/or limit such efforts to support youth participation in the global south.
 We seek to contribute to the growing literature exploring the multiple scales of young people’s political agency.
 A core argument proposed is that notions of generational relationality, as seen in the case of international development aid targeting youth, must include conceptions of power as a topological relation across space.